mim-solutions/bert_for_longer_texts/README.md

 ## Interface
 The main methods are:
 - `fit` - fine-tune the model to the training set, uses list of raw texts and labels
 - `predict_classes` - calculate the list of classification for given list of raw texts.
-Model must fine-tuned before that.
+Model must be fine-tuned before that.
 - `predict_scores` - calculate the list of probabilities for given list of raw texts.
-Model must fine-tuned before that.
+Model must be fine-tuned before that.

 ## Examples
 - [fit and predict method for base model](notebooks/example_base_model_fit_predict.ipynb)